bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 </div>

 Notice that we don't add a runtime here, this is intentional since our layer is a binary.

+Click Create and take note of your new layer's Version ARN as we are about to use it to add to our function.

 Now we're set up to start writing our function code!